DuncanCragg/OnexOS/README.md

 We can "pin" together the spaces and things we own and build into super-spaces, spanning the globe.

 I can grab a photo you let me see, and pin it onto my home wall, or into a media post I'm writing.

+### It's decentralised

+The spaces are created on our own devices.

+If you do something sitting next to me, I get the change via the wifi, not via California.